Google Search Appliance software version 6.2

 means to acquire documents from the content management system.)

-interface functions are shown
+The TraversalManager interface functions are shown

 in the following illustration:

-interface provides the
+The TraversalManager interface provides the

-and resumeTraversal
+startTraversal and resumeTraversal methods

 for acquiring documents from a content management system, and the

-method for specifying the size of the
+setBatchHint method for specifying the size of the

-class object.
+DocumentList class object.
 The traversal manager issues

 queries to retrieve documents for a connector that provides a content